aueb-wim/ehr-mapping-design-template/README.md

 ### Reserved ports
 * 45432: for `demo_postgres` postgreSQL container

  This port may change in the configuration.
-Please edit `docker-compose.yml` and `build_postgres.sh` script if you want to change the default port.
+Please edit `config.sys` file if you want to change the default port.

 ## Setup and sample data preparation

 1. Clone this repo

-2. Edit the `config.sys` file, if you
+2. Edit the `config.sys` file, if you want to change the default settings.

 3. Execute the `build_postgres.sh` script to create a docker container with the name `demo_postgres` with the 3 databases which are needed by EHR DataFactory pipeline.
 These databases are: